StoneMoe/PasteEverywhere/README.md

 ![logo](docs/logo.png)

-Transfer your plain text or files in a second
+Pastebin-like tool, Transfer your plain text or files in a second

 also come with:
 1. secure, self-destruct sharing